TDS on Fixed Deposit Interest: Rate, Limit & Exemption

 Father In Law

-Under this mechanism, banks and financial institutions are mandated to deduct tax at source when the interest income from FDs exceeds a certain threshold.
+That is why, under Section 194A, banks and financial institutions are mandated to deduct tax at source when the interest income from FDs exceeds a certain threshold.
+As an investor, understanding the norms and rules regarding TDS on FD interest becomes crucial.

 What is Tax Deducted at Source (TDS)